 The rest of the process that your customer sees depends on what options you have selected for them.

-A) Pre-filled: If you have pre-filled the customer's details using our dashboard or API, your customer directly sees the check details page.
+A) Merchant-filled form: If you have pre-filled the customer's details using our dashboard or API, your customer directly sees the check details page.
 Then the customer checks their details and goes through the eSign process.

-B) Public form: You can create plans (templates for subscriptions) and share the plan links with your customers.
+B) Customer-filled form: You can create plans (templates for subscriptions) and share the plan links with your customers.
 The customer sees that you want them to set up a subscription of a certain amount and frequency, and they see a simple form for entering their own details.
-Then the customer checks their details and goes through the eSign process.
+Then the customer checks their details and goes through the authorisation process.

 We guide the customer through the Aadhaar eSign process.
 The customer agrees to the resident consent for Aadhaar-based authorisation.

 - OTP: Your customer receives a One Time Password (six digit number) by SMS and/or email from UIDAI.
 They must enter this code on the page.
 If they enter the code correctly, they see a confirmation page and are sent to the redirect URL that you provide.